underscoretype/glyphs-plugin-sync-metrics-keys/README.md

 ### v 0.2.1
 - Prevent empty layers from syncing, which would grow their width infinitely
+- Fixes an issue with syncing in Glyphs 2

 ### v 0.2.0
 - Simplified the codebase and improved performance